 - Wear comfortable clothes and really comfortable shoes that are slightly upscale casual.
 I wear multiple layers because the air conditioning in most of the theatres makes me freezing!
 I always pack a large shawl/scarf – acts as a blanket, a head scarf if it starts raining and you didn’t pack an umbrella, and it stifles coughing fits and weeping.

-- My purse becomes my house – I pack Kleenex (there are many tearjerkers at the festival) gum, cough candies, Tylenol & aspirin (in a small aspirin bottle) my schedule, tickets, TTC pass, VISA card (there is the VISA Screening Room at the Princess of Wales – there are perks), my TIFF membership card, water bottle, lipstick, lip balm, cell phone, a bag of nuts, scarf, and an umbrella on the days it looks like it might rain.
+- My purse becomes my house – I pack Kleenex (there are many tearjerkers at the festival) gum, cough candies, my CBD oil for pain (works for me), hand wipes, my schedule, tickets, TTC presto pass, VISA card (there is the VISA Screening Room at the Princess of Wales – there are perks), my TIFF membership card, water bottle, lipstick, lip balm, cell phone, cell phone charger, snacks, scarf, and an umbrella on the days it looks like it might rain.

 - Expect line-ups.
 It’s part of the fun!
 Meet new people, talk about the films you’ve seen, and watch for celebrities, if that’s your thing.
 To ensure a great seat, line up early.